LearnixOS/lxpkg/README.md

 <div align="left">

-LXPKG is in alpha.
+LXPKG is in Beta.
 Expect bugs, incomplete features, and occasional breakage.
 If you're comfortable testing early-stage software and reporting issues, your help is appreciated!

 ## Overview